America's forgotten black cowboys

 The most common image of the cowboy is a gun-toting, boot-wearing, white man - like John Wayne, or Clint Eastwood.

 But the Hollywood portrayal of the Wild West is a whitewashed version of the reality.
-It is thought that about a quarter of all cowboys were black.
+It is thought that, on some Texas trails, about a quarter of cowboys were black.

 Like many people, Jim Austin - a college-educated, 45-year-old businessman - hadn't heard about the black presence in the Old West.